Korean Folk Village Ghost Festival: Gwisinsaba Gwisinnori (귀신사바 귀신놀이) Guide

 Note: All schedules are tentative and may change due to weather or park operations.
 Please confirm on-site or check the official website for the latest updates ^^

 While Salguiok & Hyeolan Sigwi bring hardcore fear, the missions and games of Gwisinsaba Gwisinnori are playful, interactive, and family-friendly.
 It’s like stepping into a Korean Halloween—part spooky, part festival, and 100% memorable.
 If you’re in Korea this fall, don’t miss it.
-Bring friends, bring your camera, and maybe… bring your courage too! 😉
+Bring friends, bring your camera (where allowed), and maybe… bring your courage too! 😉

 With love,